luck-7/Digital-Course-Registration-Portal/README.md

 4. **API Integration**: Ensuring proper communication between frontend and backend, especially with JWT authentication, required careful implementation.

-## Deployment Options

-### Backend Deployment

-The Spring Boot backend can be deployed using various methods:

-1. **Traditional Server Deployment**:
-   - Package the application as a JAR file using `mvn package`
-   - Deploy the JAR file to a server with Java installed
-   - Run with `java -jar your-application.jar`

-2. **Docker Deployment**:
-   - Create a Dockerfile in the project root
-   - Build a Docker image with `docker build -t course-portal-backend .`
-   - Run with `docker run -p 8080:8080 course-portal-backend`

-3. **Cloud Deployment**:
-   - Deploy to AWS Elastic Beanstalk
-   - Deploy to Azure App Service
-   - Deploy to Google Cloud Run

-### Frontend Deployment

-The React frontend can be deployed using:

-1. **Static Hosting**:
-   - Build the production version with `npm run build`
-   - Deploy the contents of the `build` directory to:
-     - GitHub Pages
-     - Netlify
-     - Vercel
-     - AWS S3 + CloudFront

-2. **Docker Deployment**:
-   - Create a Dockerfile using Nginx to serve the static files
-   - Build and deploy alongside the backend

 ## Future Improvements

 1. **Enhanced Search**: Implement more advanced search and filtering options for courses.